yye33djdjfd/discord-nuke-bot/README.md

 # Discord-Nuke-Bot
-A Discord Nuke Bot Made By TheAxes [ Give Credits ] If You Use
+A Discord Nuke Bot Made By Black [ Give Credits ] If You Use

  # Updated Version 2